pancsta/asyncmachine-go/docs/manual.md

 Side effects:

-- disposing the passed context will close a wait channel
+- disposing the passed context will close a wait channel, but only after the machine ticks
 - disposing a machine will close all wait channels

 ### Error Handling